Ensono/amido.github.io/docs/workloads/azure/data/getting_started/shared_resources_deployment_azure.md

 git checkout -b feat/de-shared-pipeline
 ```

-The `de_build` folder includes YAML file called `job-pipeline-vars` that contains the variables used in the DE shared reource pipeline.
+The `de_build` folder includes YAML file called `job-pipeline-vars` that contains the variables used in the DE shared resource pipeline.
 These variables must be updated as per the project requirements.

 ## Step 2: Add a shared resources pipeline in Azure DevOps